Nishantpatil27/Product-Sales-Analysis-With-Excel/README.md

 # **Product Sales Analysis**

-Welcome to the **Product Sales Analysis** repository! 🚀 This project focuses on analyzing **Product Sales** data using **Microsoft Excel**.
-The dataset includes various factors related to customers, sales, and profitability.
+Welcome to the **Product Sales Analysis** repository! 🚀 This project focuses on analyzing **Product_Sales** data using **Excel**.
+The dataset includes various factors related to customers and sales.

 ## **Project Overview**
 This project is designed to help users understand data effectively.
-By utilizing different **Excel formulas and tools**, we enhance the user experience and simplify data analysis.
+By utilizing different **Excel formulas**, we enhance the user experience and simplify data analysis.

-The project covers all essential **data analysis** topics, including:
+This project covers all essential **data analysis** topics, including:
 - **Data Cleaning & Preprocessing**
 - **Data Transformation**
 - **Pivot Tables & Charts**
 - **Sales & Profit Analysis**
 - **Customer & Sales Trends**
-- **Redesign & Visualization**

 ---

 ## **1️⃣ Data Cleaning & Preprocessing**
-The dataset underwent thorough cleaning and preprocessing within **Excel** to ensure high-quality data.
+The dataset underwent thorough cleaning and preprocessing within **Excel** to ensure high-quality of data.

 ### **Key Questions Addressed:**
 ✅ How to handle missing values in Excel?